 If you believe an owner's actions have caused you to suffer from a dog bite or a dog attack, you need to take steps to protect your legal rights allowed under New York State law.

 What steps should be taken after a dog bite?
-First, you will need to report the bite, which you can do by calling 311 or completing this online form.
+First, you will need to report the bite, which you can do by calling 311.
 From there, talk to a New York dog bite lawyer who will help you navigate the legal process and will ensure your rights are protected as a dog bite victim.